bykof/bykof.github.com/docs/lectures/react/hooks.md

 # Hooks

+Hooks are a concept in React, which is pretty important.
+You will recognize Hooks by functions starting with `use`.

+Following Hooks are available:

+- Basic Hooks
+    - `useState`
+    - `useEffect`
+    - `useContext`
+- Additional Hooks
+    - `useReducer`
+    - `useCallback`
+    - `useMemo`
+    - `useRef`
+    - `useImperativeHandle`
+    - `useLayoutEffect`
+    - `useDebugValue`

+We will look at the basic hooks in this lecture, but let's start with an introduction about state in React first.

 ## State

 If we use a variable inside of a component and it changes, React won't automatically update the DOM.